Masks on airplanes: Where things stand on personal protection and social distancing - KVIA

 American Airlines

+Beginning May 11, American Airlines will require passengers to wear face coverings.
+This new policy is in addition to an earlier announcement that starting May 1, flight attendants would be required to wear face masks.

-In addition to handing out masks to passengers and requiring flight attendants to wear them starting in May, American Airlines has turned off some computers and kiosks at ticket counters to her encourage social distancing.
+The airline has also turned off some computers and kiosks at ticket counters to encourage social distancing.

 Signage at gates reminds passengers not to crowd together during the boarding process.
 American has also reduced food and beverage service through April 30 and has limited the number of passengers on each aircraft through May 31.